Skip to main content

 Best moisturizer for dry skin

-The Curology moisturizer The best face moisturizer for dry sensitive skin and even acne-prone skin, our in-house dermatologists developed this nourishing gel-cream hybrid with Curology members in mind.
-It’s the perfect everyday indulgence for any skin type, infused with soothing extracts and hyaluronic acid to lock in hydration all day long.
-Our moisturizer is formulated to be non-comedogenic and free of parabens, common allergens, sulfates, fragrances, dyes, or any other common skin-irritating ingredients.
+A great face moisturizer for dry, sensitive skin, and even acne-prone skin, our in-house dermatologists developed this nourishing gel with our customers in mind.
+It’s the perfect everyday indulgence for any skin type, infused with glycerinand hyaluronic acid to lock in hydration.
+Our moisturizer is formulated to be non-comedogenic and free of parabens, sulfates, fragrances, dyes, or other common skin-irritating ingredients.

 If you have another favorite moisturizer that your skin likes (especially if it’s labeled non-comedogenic or formulated for sensitive skin), feel free to keep on using it!
 But if you’re breaking out, you’ll want to check the ingredients (more on this, below).